robertorosero/pyhtonmig/Doc/library/unittest.rst

    not modules or classes.

-failfast, catch and buffer command line options
+failfast, catch and buffer command-line options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-unittest supports three command options.

-* :option:`-b` / :option:`--buffer`
+:program:`unittest` supports these command-line options:

+.. program:: unittest

+.. cmdoption:: -b, --buffer

    The standard output and standard error streams are buffered during the test
    run.
 Output during a passing test is discarded.
 Output is echoed normally
    on test fail or error and is added to the failure messages.

-* :option:`-c` / :option:`--catch`
+.. cmdoption:: -c, --catch

    Control-C during the test run waits for the current test to end and then
    reports all the results so far.
 A second control-C raises the normal
    :exc:`KeyboardInterrupt` exception.

    See `Signal Handling`_ for the functions that provide this functionality.

-* :option:`-f` / :option:`--failfast`
+.. cmdoption:: -f, --failfast

    Stop the test run on the first error or failure.

 .. versionadded:: 3.2
-   The command line options ``-c``, ``-b`` and ``-f`` were added.
+   The command-line options :option:`-c`, :option:`-b` and :option:`-f` were added.

 The command line can also be used for test discovery, for running all of the
 tests in a project or just a subset.